-Is addiction a disease?
-What is addiction?
-This word gets thrown around frequently as we try to understand what it is that causes some people to continue abusing drugs and alcohol, even when it is ripping their lives apart.
-The United States leads the world in the number of deaths from overdoses, but addiction is not just an American problem (Lopez, 2017).
+The United States has the leading number of deaths from overdoses, but addiction is not just an American problem (Lopez, 2017).
 According to the 2017 World Drug Report, nearly 30 million people worldwide suffer from substance abuse disorders (United Nations, n.d.).
-Many of these addicts struggle with more than one disorder at the same time, including multiple addictions or a mental illness diagnosis (Statistics, n.d.).
+Many of these addicts struggle with more than one disorder at the same time, including multiple addictions or mental illness diagnosis (Statistics, n.d.).

-Addiction is nothing new, but there is disagreement on what actually causes it.
-It is a complicated problem that is influenced by many factors, including poverty, genetics, and the environments we live in.
-One of the greatest struggles that comes from this disagreement is how we should treat addiction.
+Addiction is nothing new, but there is disagreement on what causes it.
+It is a complicated problem influenced by many factors, including poverty, genetics, and environments.
+One of the greatest struggles that come from this disagreement is how we should treat addiction.

-Before we discuss the arguments used in these three models, let’s talk about what we know happens in an addicted brain.
-Next, we’ll cover why there can be confusion when we label addiction a disease.
-Finally, we’ll summarize the three models of addiction and why there is disagreement surrounding them.
+Before we discuss the arguments used in these three models, let us talk about what we know happens in an addicted brain.
+Next, we will cover why there can be confusion when we label addiction a disease.
+Finally, we will summarize the three models of addiction and why there is disagreement surrounding them.

 The Addicted Brain

-At a very basic level, there are three main parts of the brain that are involved in addiction.
-These include the prefrontal cortex, the striatum, and the midbrain.
-The prefrontal cortex is in the front of your brain and helps you plan and make good decisions The striatum is located in the very middle of the brain and is responsible for motivation and goal setting.
+At a fundamental level, there are three main parts of the brain involved in addiction.
+These include the prefrontal cortex, striatum, and midbrain.
+The prefrontal cortex is located in front of your brain.
+It helps you plan and make the right decisions.
+The striatum is located in the very middle of the brain and is responsible for motivation and goal setting.
 Finally, the midbrain lies just beneath the striatum and influences how we respond to events or situations.

-Addictive behaviors seem to be part of a process that evolved over time into the human brain.
+Addictive behaviors seem to be part of a process that evolved into the human brain.
 When a person’s brain is stimulated by something pleasurable, maybe an image or the smell of a favorite food, the midbrain sends a rush of dopamine (a pleasure-inducing chemical) to the striatum.
-When the striatum is triggered by this dose of dopamine, it causes the person to start craving what they were thinking about.
+When this dose of dopamine triggers the striatum, it causes the person to start craving what they were thinking.
 The more the person thinks about the craving, the more dopamine is released.

 Different drugs affect the brain in unique ways, but they all generally work off of this loop that pushes them to act on cravings.
 A person may choose to use alcohol or drugs voluntarily at first.
 But, over time, the changes in the brain can decrease that person’s ability to resist future cravings.
 Free choice gradually becomes a compulsion to use.